h1data/convert-weblate-csv/README.md

 ## Motivation

-Among many standards, CSV is the most common format for translation of software/games.<br>
+Among many standards, CSV is one of the most common formats for the translation of software/games.<br>
-[Weblate](https://github.com/WeblateOrg/weblate) is an open source CAT, which can handle CSV files, however, it can import CSV files with [specific format](https://docs.weblate.org/en/latest/formats/csv.html) only, which must have columns in the specific order.<br>
+[Weblate](https://github.com/WeblateOrg/weblate) is an open-source CAT tool that can handle CSV files, however, it can import CSV files only in a [specific format](https://docs.weblate.org/en/latest/formats/csv.html), which must have columns in a specific order.<br>
-Besides, when an entry (line) in the original file was deleted, the entry of Weblate would also be deleted, even if it has additional information such as comments of discussion or screenshots.
+Besides, when an entry (line) in the original file is deleted, the entry in Weblate will also be deleted, even if it has additional information such as discussion comments or screenshots.

-This workflow solves automated CSV conversion jobs and provide much more reliable use with Weblate.
+This workflow solves automated CSV conversion jobs and provides much more reliable use with Weblate.

 ## Goals

 - To automate CSV conversion with workflows.
-- To preserve deleted entries as obsoleted in converted CSV, and the obsoleted items do not affect original CSV.
+- To preserve deleted entries as obsoleted in the converted CSV and ensure the obsoleted items do not affect the original CSV.
-- To adapt CSV files in any format; having single target language or multi target languages, and dialects such as separators, linefeeds, and quoting.
+- To adapt CSV files in any format; having single target language or multiple target languages, and dialects such as separators, line feeds, and quoting.
-- To work for GitHub Actions, GitLab CI, and CLI.
+- To work with GitHub Actions, GitLab CI, and CLI.

 ## How Conversion Works